ML tasks

 Descriptors only

-, where descriptors are computed and written into files without performing regression.
-Other types of ml_type
+The following keywords are useful for the tasks with ml_type=-1, where descriptors are computed and written into files without performing regression.
+Other types of ml_type do not exclude using these options.
+For the descriptor-specific settings, see the Descriptors section.

 - desc_forces (logical)